Oghma-Infinium/Twisted-Skyrim/README.md

 10. Select `Remove unattached instances` click `ok`
 11. Select `Remove undefined elements` click `ok`
 12. Click `file` -> `save` & `ok`, then `ok` again
+13. Launch your game, load the save and type `coc whiterunorigin` into the console to bring you to whiterun

 ### Note For Content Creators